Debt relief order (DRO)

 Learn more about obtaining a DRO

-Bennett Jones can tell you all about the application process, as well as what a DRO entails.
-We will also refer you to a DRO intermediary who can help you obtain a DRO if this is your chosen solution for your debt problems.
-Give us a call today and we’ll provide you with useful, practical, confidential information completely free of charge, showing you the best way to get back on your feet.
-You can also leave a message via our contact form.
+The Debt Advisor Ltd can provide you with information about the application process, as well as what a DRO entails.
+You could be referred to a DRO intermediary who can help you obtain a DRO if this is your chosen solution for your debt problems.

 Debts covered by a DRO